linxlunx/karaoke/readme.md

 ## Notes
 - **It is for private use and research only, not for commercial use**
-- First extract needs one or two minutes to download the pretrained model.
+- First extract takes more time, to download the pretrained model.